 Criteria Meets Criteria Notes 1.
-The implementation of RAS logic appropriately correlates desired actions (outputs) with events and conditions (inputs).
-2. Except for limited impact RAS as determined by the RC, a single component failure in a RAS does not prevent the BES from meeting the same performance requirements as those required for the events and conditions for which the RAS is designed.
+The implementation of RAS logic properly correlates desired actions (outputs) with events and conditions (inputs).
+2. Except for limited impact RAS, a single component failure in a RAS does not stop the BES from meeting the same performance requirements as those required for the events and conditions for which the RAS is designed.
 3. The RAS design facilitates periodic testing and maintenance.
-4. The mechanism or procedure by which the RAS is armed is clearly described and is appropriate for reliable arming and operation of the RAS for the conditions and events for which it is designed to operate.
+4. The mechanism or procedure by which the RAS is armed is described clearly and is appropriate for reliable arming and operation of the RAS for the conditions and events for which it is designed to operate.